TusharPatil-98/Student-Management-System/README.md

 ## Acknowledgments
 - Thanks to the Haystack community for their excellent framework.
 - LLM model courtesy of Hugging Face Transformers.

-Feel free to customize this README further based on your specific project details.
-Good luck with your Student Management System! 🚀📚

 ---

 [![Learn more](https://img.shields.io/badge/Learn_more-blue)](https://haystack.deepset.ai/tutorials)